tengqm/kab/kab/kab/templates/static/resource-version.md

   object collection;
 - If `resourceVersion` is set to a value other than "0", it means returning an object collection whose version is not older than the specified one.

+For a *put* or *patch* operation, the provided `resourceVersion` is compared to the current value.
+If it doesn't match, the update operation fails with a `"409 StatusConflict"`.
+This is to ensure that there have not been other successful mutations to the resource during a read/modify/write cycle.
+The client is expected to *get* the resource again, apply the changes afresh, and try submitting again.

 However, when the `resourceVersionMatch` parameter (added in v1.19) is specified, you have to specify `resourceVersion`.